Flatbush Avenue–Brooklyn College station

-The Flatbush Avenue–Brooklyn College station (announced as Brooklyn College–Flatbush Avenue station on trains) is the southern terminal station on the IRT Nostrand Avenue Line of the New York City Subway.
-It is located at the intersection of Flatbush and Nostrand Avenues in Flatbush, Brooklyn, locally called "The Junction".
-The station is served by the 2 train at all times and the 5 train on weekdays.
+The Flatbush Avenue–Brooklyn College station (announced as Brooklyn College–Flatbush Avenue on trains and signed as Flatbush Avenue) is the southern terminal station on the IRT Nostrand Avenue Line of the New York City Subway.
+It is located at the intersection of Flatbush and Nostrand Avenues in Flatbush, Brooklyn, locally called "The Junction", which also meets the neighborhoods of East Flatbush to the east, Flatlands to the southeast and Midwood to the southwest.
+The station is served by the 2 train at all times and the 5 train only on weekdays during the day.
 It is also the closest subway station to Brooklyn College and Midwood High School.

 The Flatbush Avenue station was built along with the Nostrand Avenue Line as part of the Dual Contracts.
 The station opened on August 23, 1920, along with the rest of the line.
 Various proposals to extend the line past Flatbush Avenue were considered throughout the 20th century, but none were carried out.

 The Flatbush Avenue–Brooklyn College station contains two side platforms and two tracks; the platforms are connected to each other at the southern end.
 It is the only such terminal station in the subway system, creating an inefficient design in which passengers must know which track a train is departing from before going to the platform.
 The platforms contain exits to the intersection of Nostrand and Flatbush Avenues, with a secondary exit to Avenue H. The station contains an elevator, which makes it compliant with the Americans with Disabilities Act of 1990.